idzhalalov/aiohttp-testing-examples/README.md

 # aiohttp testing example

 The project is focused on testing aiohttp apps with pytest.
 Main points are: testing an asynchronous code which is using database; pytest fixtures for a database; design of Peewee models.
+Thus the provided example of REST API project doesn't use any of authentification, data validation and rate limits techniques.

+## Examples of tasks to be solved

+* Setting up a test database
+* Creating pytest fixtures for Peewee models
+* Testing an aiohttp code which is works with database using Peewee-async
+* Run database migrations automatically before tests

 ## Built With